-- (1) If you apply, you are selected for this program, and you accept our offer of participation in this program, we will use your name in conjunction with media events (such as press releases) associated with the entire program.
+Important notes - If you apply, you are selected for this program, and you accept our offer of participation in this program...:

+- (1) ...
+We will use your name in conjunction with media events (such as press releases) associated with the entire program.
 If you have concerns regarding the use of your name as associated with this program (e.g., your institution would not approve, or you wish not to be seen as affiliated with NITARP), this may not be the program for you.
-Please contact us at the address given below if you have specific questions. - (2) If you apply, you are selected for this program, and you accept our offer of participation in this program, you will be traveling for the government as part of the program.
+Please contact us at the address given below if you have specific questions. - (2) ...
+You will be traveling for the government as part of the program.
 As such, complex and potentially non-intuitive travel restrictions may apply.
-Although we will make every effort to avoid it, in some instances, you may be asked to float a balance

-- for your travel expenses over a credit card billing cycle before your reimbursement can be processed. - (3) If you apply, you are selected for this program, and you accept our offer of participation in this program, (a) any students you bring need to be heavily involved in the program, and (b) you are not obligated to bring two students on the two trips with student participation.
+In some instances you will be asked to float a balance for your travel expenses (like your hotel bill) over a credit card billing cycle before your reimbursement can be processed.
+We cannot cover substitute charges, but the per diem rates are generous and are likely to cover most if not all of such fees.
+We cannot pay salary. - (3) ...
+Students may be involved. (a) any students you bring need to be heavily involved in the program, and (b) you are not obligated to bring two students on the two trips with student participation.
 It is just fine to bring just one, or none, if you believe that your participation is best served by such a decision.
 This program's goal is first to give you the experience, and secondly (really, through you) your students.
 On the other extreme, if you raise your own money, depending on your team, you may be able to bring more than 2 students, but more than 4 is strongly discouraged.
-You may involve as many students as you want at your home institution.
+You may involve as many students as you want at your home institution. - (4) ...
+Most of your interaction with your team will be over email and phone teleconferences, because you will not necessarily all be co-located in the same area or even the same time zone.
+If you are not a regular user of email for communication, it will be extremely difficult to accomplish the necessary tasks during your first year of intensive work.

-Summary and Timeline
+Summary and High-Level Timeline

-- 1. May 2010: Release of this application - 2.
-1 August 2010: Application website opens to accept applications. - 3.
-24 September 2010: Deadline for application submission. - 4.
-Late September/early October 2010: Applicants notified of application status (acceptance/rejection) and assigned to teams with mentor astronomer. - 5.
-January 2011: Go to the American Astronomical Society (AAS) meeting in Seattle to meet the astronomer you will work with, and to get a sense of how astronomy research is done and presented. - 6.
-Spring 2011: work remotely by e-mail and telephone with your astronomer to write a proposal to use archival astronomical data to address a specific astronomical question. - 7.
-Summer 2011: Travel with up to two students to Pasadena to the Infrared Processing and Analysis Center (IPAC) at Caltech for 3 days to train in analyzing the data for your science. - 8.
-Fall 2011: Use the knowledge gained at IPAC back at your school to analyze the data and write a poster presentation about your scientific results. - 9.
-January 2012: Present your results at the AAS meeting in Austin. - 10.
-Rest of 2012: Give 12 hours of professional development workshops in your community based on your experience in NITARP. - 11.
-Beyond 2012: Stay as involved as you wish with the program with the possibility of becoming a mentor to share your experience with the next group of NITARP teachers.
+- 1. May 2011: Release of this application - 2.
+1 August 2011: Application website opens to accept applications. - 3.
+23 September 2011: Deadline for application submission. - 4.
+Late September/early October 2011: Applicants notified of application status (acceptance/rejection) and assigned to teams with mentor astronomer. - 5.
+January 2012: Go to the American Astronomical Society (AAS) meeting in Austin, TX to meet the astronomer you will work with, and to get a sense of how astronomy research is done and presented. - 6.
+Spring 2012: work remotely by e-mail and telephone with your astronomer to write a proposal to use archival astronomical data to address a specific astronomical question.

+- 7. Summer 2012: Travel with up to two students to Pasadena to the Infrared Processing and Analysis Center (IPAC) at Caltech for 3 days to train in analyzing the data for your science. - 8.
+Fall 2012: Use the knowledge gained at IPAC back at your school to analyze the data and write a poster presentation about your scientific results. - 9.
+January 2013: Present your results at the AAS meeting in Long Beach, CA. - 10.
+Rest of 2013: Give 12 hours of professional development workshops in your community based on your experience in NITARP. - 11.
+Beyond 2013: Stay as involved as you wish with the program with the possibility of becoming a mentor to share your experience with the next group of NITARP teachers.